-- Go to http://planthardiness.ars.usda.gov/PHZMWeb/InteractiveMap.aspx.
+1. Go to http://planthardiness.ars.usda.gov/PHZMWeb/InteractiveMap.aspx.

-- Enter the zip code of your growing location and click "Locate".
+2. Enter the zip code of your growing location and click "Locate".

-- To find the precise location of your growing location, use the Zoom Level function on the left-hand side of the screen in conjunction with one or more of the following functions:
+3. To find the precise location of your growing location, use the Zoom Level function on the left-hand side of the screen in conjunction with one or more of the following functions:

 a.
 Zone Color Transparency function at the top of the screen moved to 75% or 100% will expose map details; and

-- Once you have located your growing location, click on the map in any portion of your growing location to see the pop-up box with your hardiness zone.
+4. Once you have located your growing location, click on the map in any portion of your growing location to see the pop-up box with your hardiness zone.

-Q. How do I get to my inventory plant list?
+Q. How do I get to my plant inventory list?